makerdao/pe-checklists/core/standards.md

 ### Documentation

 Repositories should have a `README.md` file which outlines the contract's purpose, its functionality and relevant instructions.
 Any `external` or `public` functions should have [NatSpec comments](https://docs.soliditylang.org/en/latest/style-guide.html#natspec).
+Major changes, such as pragma upgrades, should be documented.

 ### Deployment